cloud-bulldozer/benchmark-operator/docs/metadata.md

       commands: "echo Test"
 ```

-The metadata collection will now run as described previously and continue to
+The metadata collection will now run as defined.
-the defined benchmark.

 # Additional Options